rainymoon911/shibboleth-for-edx/ldap/README.md

 ======

 1. the image has installed phpldapadmin,use this tool to manage openldap
-2. test.py can help you test whether the openldap work corectly(modify the ip and filter)
+2. test_ldap.py can help you test whether the openldap work corectly(modify the ip ,base DN and filter)